-Answers to the AXFNJ's ten FATCA quiz questions
+Answers to the AXFNJ's eleven FATCA quiz questions

 - New York Senator Charles Rangel (then House Ways and Means Committee chairman) and Montana Senator Max Baucus (then Senate Finance Committee chairman)

 - China, Haita, Peru, Parguay and Niguraga, according to the U.S. Treasury Department.
 The status of Russia and Monaco, among others, is unclear

 - Form 8938 ("Statement of Specified Foreign Financial Assets")

 - The short answer is that the threshold is significantly lower for U.S. resident taxpayers than for those who live abroad; taxpayers who file jointly with their spouse, whether in the U.S. or abroad, also benefit from a higher threshold.

 Someone who lives in the U.S. and who is single or filing separately from their spouse, for example, must submit a Form 8938 if they have more than US$50,000 "of specified foreign financial assets at the end of the year."

 If they are single or filing separately from their spouse and living abroad, however, they would only need to file if they had more than US$200,000 of specified foreign financial assets at the end of the year.

 For those who file jointly with their spouse, these thresholds double.

 Someone is considered to live abroad if they are one of the following: A U.S. citizen who has been a bona fide resident of a foreign country or countries for an uninterrupted period that includes an entire tax year; or a U.S. citizen or U.S. resident who is present in a foreign country or countries at least 330 full days during any period of 12 consecutive months that ends in the tax year being reported.
 (The last part of the second definition means that taxpayers cannot use the higher threshold in the year they move abroad unless they moved on Jan.
 1 of the year in question.)